 What muscles do front squats work?

-The primary movers are the same as for back squats: quads, hamstrings, hip abductors and adductors.
+The primary movers are the same as for back squats: quads, hamstrings, hip abductors, and adductors.
 However, you’ll find that front squats require more core engagement and also tax your shoulders, arms, lats, and upper back significantly more than back squats.
 This is due to the front-rack position of the bar.

-Benefits of barbell front squats
+Benefits of the front squat

 In addition to gaining strength and muscle in your legs, front squats have the added benefit of sparing your lower back from a load it may not be ready for.
 By displacing the weight onto the anterior (front) side of your body, you basically force your body to use your legs and core—not your back—to lift the weight.

-How to do barbell front squats:
+How to do the barbell front squat: